 Our Systems Integration team offers a number of assets:

-- Systems Engineering and Integration – bringing together all the elements, activities and viewpoints of a problem and delivering a system to solve it – optimising for performance, schedule and cost.
+- Systems Engineering – bringing together all the elements, activities and viewpoints of a problem and delivering a system to solve it – optimising for performance, schedule and cost.
 From requirements capture, through systems design, integration and test, to training, operation, support and disposal.

 - Energy System Integration Guides – developing a cohesive set of integration guides to help innovators integrate new products and services, to open markets and create jobs.